Kurt232/VLM_Merging/README.md

 # VLM Merging

-This repository contains the official implementation for the ICML 2025 paper "Bring Reason to Vision: Understanding Perception and Reasoning through Model Merging".
+This repository contains the official implementation for the ICML 2025 paper: [Bring Reason to Vision: Understanding Perception and Reasoning through Model Merging](https://arxiv.org/abs/2505.05464).

 ## Overview